atk4/data/docs/quickstart.rst

 thinking in terms of "Persistence Domain".
 That means that you think in terms of "tables", "fields", "foreign keys" and "group by" operations.

-In larger application developers does not necesserily have to know the details of your database structure.
+In larger application developers does not necessarily have to know the details of your database structure.
 In fact - structure can often change and code that depend on specific field names or types can break.

 More importantly, if you decide to store some data in different database either for caching (memcache), unique features (full-text search) or to handle large